brucou/react-state-driven/README.md

 and API.

 # API
-## <Machine intentSourceFactory, fsmSpecs, actionExecutorSpecs, entryActions, settings,
+##` <Machine intentSourceFactory, fsmSpecs, actionExecutorSpecs, entryActions, settings, componentDidUpdate, componentWillUpdate />`
-componentDidUpdate, componentWillUpdate/>

 ### Description
 We expose a `<Machine />` React component which will hold the state machine and implement its